lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 a mechanism such as DTLS.
 Only the other end can decipher the information.
 If needed, layers below use SCHC to compress the header as defined in {{rfc8724}} document.
 This use case realizes an End-to-End context initialization between the sender and the receiver.
-The context initialization behavior is out of the scope of this document, see Annex A {{#SCHCParams}}.
+The context initialization behavior is out of the scope of this document, see {{SCHCParams}}.

 In the third example, the Object Security for Constrained RESTful Environments (OSCORE) {{rfc8613}} is used.
 In this case, two rulesets are used